ryancollingwood/diablo_4_armory_fetcher/README.md

 # diablo_4_armory_fetcher

+## ⚠️ This repo is archived and will not be updated ⚠️ ##

+It seems the unofficial Diablo 4 Armory https://d4armory.io/ is no longer active.

+## Overview

 Use the unofficial Diablo 4 Armory https://d4armory.io/ to snapshot your characters data, combined with Github actions to fetch and store the data on a schedule

 Using this you can track your characters until/if Blizzard create an official API.